Sempione Park in Milan in 1895 based on the Illustrated Century of Sunday xylography by A. Bonamore

 Description

 Sempione Park in Milan in 1895.
 Based on the xylography Illustrated Century of Sunday created by A. Bonamore for the weekly Illustrated Century of Sunday, published by Sonzogno since 1889.
-Under the illustrated part of the words “New park in Milan” taken from no. 307 dated August 11, 1895.
-The park is depicted with several views, specifically a lake; avenues; a steel bridge; and the northern façade of the castle.
+Under the illustrated part titled “New park in Milan,” taken from no. 307 dated August 11, 1895.
+The park is depicted with several views, specifically with a lake; avenues; a steel bridge; and the northern façade of the castle.
 It is presented in a cardboard cover with watercolor profiles in good condition.

 Exceptional antique furniture and accessories can be an excellent idea for interior decoration.
 Today, there is an increasing number of enthusiasts of high-quality vintage products that possess a distinct character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its characteristic features.

 Many styles distinguish antique furniture, but a few key ones can be highlighted.
 Eclectic furniture refers to the 19th century, marked by the prevailing Biedermeier style.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
-By the end of the century, these styles transitioned into pseudo-classicism, Renaissance, and Baroque styles.
+Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
+By the end of the century, these styles evolved into pseudo styles of classicism, Renaissance, and Baroque.

 Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
-Noteworthy and interesting are antique products in Rococo style and Louis XV style.
-Next is Baroque, a term derived from the Portuguese “barocco,” meaning an irregularly developed pearl.
-These were highly representative pieces designed to radiate splendor and play a significant role in luxury.
-Exclusive, selectively used materials were employed to further emphasize the grandeur of these items.
+Noteworthy are antique products in Rococo and Louis XV styles.
+The next style is Baroque, whose name derives from the Portuguese “barocco,” meaning an irregularly developed pearl.
+These were highly representative pieces designed to exude splendor and play a significant role in luxury.
+Rarely used materials were selectively employed to further emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical era.
+Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
-Renaissance furniture was quite heavy and massive.
-Brown stains, moldings, sturdy bases, and bas-reliefs were used.
-These products were quite distinctive but also opened new possibilities, such as the construction of cabinets or broadly defined chest furniture.
-Here, too, there was an interest in mythology and ancient times, so supports and legs often took animal forms.
+Renaissance furniture was quite heavy and massive, often using brown stains, moldings, sturdy bases, and reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of cupboards and broadly speaking, chest furniture.
+Additionally, mythology and ancient times were of interest, so supports and legs often took animal forms.

-Lion paws, eagle heads – these are common motifs in Renaissance style.
-Currently, many global brands reproduce such furniture inspired by Italian and French creators.
+Lion paws, eagle heads—these are common motifs in Renaissance-style furniture.
+Currently, many global brands reproduce such furniture, inspired by Italian and French artisans.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
 It is important to remember that furniture production was perceived differently in each country, so each style had its unique character.
 This is especially important when searching for an exclusive antique suitable for your interior.

 Attributes / Details